 According to AQ, this event never occurred.
 It’s an imaginative depiction of a grudge race that could have taken place between two of the most notorious racers in 1905.
 The “Green Dragon” (on right) piloted by the famous Barney Oldfield is a 60 hp Peerless that held numerous records on the borrowed horse-racing dirt tracks of the time.
 The Premier, sporting a then-massive 100 hp, had been built specifically with the intention of challenging Europe’s finest racers in the 1905 Vanderbilt Cup Series, a road race on Long Island, NY., with a valuable prize.
 It was a precursor to Grand Prix racing, and Americans stepped up to challenge the Europeans with their fastest machines.

-But somehow, the memo restricting Vanderbilt Cup contenders to a maximum weight of 1000 kg (2204 lbs) was never received by its owner Carl Fisher, because the Premier’s huge 923 CID engine pushed it well beyond that limit, despite the exposed crankcase and no exhaust pipes to speak of.
-In a desperate move, Fisher had the chassis and engine drilled out as much as possible (470 holes), but to no avail.
-It was still 120 lbs overweight.
+But somehow, the memo restricting Vanderbilt Cup contenders to a maximum weight of 1000 kg (2204 lbs) was never received by its owner Carl Fisher, because the Premier’s huge 923 CID engine pushed it some 300lbs beyond that limit, despite the exposed crankcase and no exhaust pipes to speak of.
+In a desperate move, Fisher had the chassis and engine drilled out as much as possible (470 holes), and replaced the heavy bevel-gear rear axle with a lighter chain drive, but all to no avail.
+It was still some 80-120 lbs overweight, depending on the source.
+Fisher and Wideley requested an exemption with the understanding that the Premier would lose the additional weight before the race, but they were turned down.

 It’s known that George Weidley designed the Premier racer, built by the Premier Automobile Co, of Indianapolis, but despite the brilliance of its design and execution, Weidley is not the hemi-father we’re looking for.
 Weidley’s brief from Fisher was to build the fastest racing car in the world, and what a monster of an engine it is: four cylinders with a 7″ bore and 6″ stroke, displacing 923.43 cubic inches (15 Liters), making 100 hp at 1000 rpm, a superlative output for that time.
 Torque?
 Perhaps no device strong enough existed to measure it.

-I unexpectedly encountered the Premier at the Indy 500 Museum, which Jim Cavanaugh and I visited the day after the CC Meetup in Auburn.
-I’ll show you some of the other cars, mostly Indy winners, another time, but running into this beast was the highlight of the visit.
+I unexpectedly encountered the Premier at the Indy 500 Museum, and running into this beast was the highlight of the visit.
 And it led to my deep dive into the origins of this remarkably advanced cylinder head design.
 But before we do that, lets explore some alternate very early hemis, which may or may not have been influenced by the Premier, complicating the unraveling of this story.

-The brilliant Austrian engineer Hans Ledwinka, soon to become famous for his many innovations at Tatra, drew up a rather similar SOHC hemi head engine in 1905, which found its way into the 1906 Nesselsdorfer NW Type S, in both four (S4 – 3.3 L) and six cylinder (S6 – 5.0 L) versions.
+The brilliant Austrian engineer Hans Ledwinka, soon to become famous for his many innovations at Tatra, drew up a rather similar SOHC hemi head engine sometime during the time after he returned to Nesselsdorfer in 1905, which resulted in the NW Type S, in both four (S4 – 3.3 L) and six cylinder (S6 – 5.0 L) versions.
+But since these did not go into production until 1910, it’s an open question as to just when Ledwinka gave it a hemi head.
+But apparently prototypes were already built as early as 1907 or 1908.

 These cars were fast for the day (100 kmh/60 mph for the S6) and highly advanced, thanks to their exceptionally powerful engines for their displacement.
 They generated some 10hp/L, a superlative result for the time and almost twice what the Premier made (6.6 hp/L).
 With the Model S, Ledwinka not only saved Nesselsdorf, which later became Tatra, but also made his first lasting mark on the automotive world.

-Especially so on Ferdinand Porsche.
-When Porsche’s Austro Daimlers proved themselves to be too slow in the 1909 Prince Heinrich Trial, he created a radically advanced car for the next year, one that utterly dominated the Trial in a 1-2-3 finish.
+Including Ferdinand Porsche.
+When his Austro Daimlers proved themselves to be too slow in the 1909 Prince Heinrich Trial, he created a radically advanced car for the next year, one that utterly dominated the Trial in a 1-2-3 finish.
 The 1910 Austro Daimler 22/86 “Prince Heinrich” has been christened “the first true sports car”, because it was not a racing car, but a perfectly streetable touring car capable of carrying four (as required in the trial) at up to 140 km/h (87 mph).
 Porsche himself drove the winning car (above).

 There were two key technological advances to its overwhelming superiority.
 One was the first thorough application of aerodynamics.
 Although it may not look that way, every aspect of its design was streamlined, given the basic configuration of the day.
 Even the axles had a tear drop form, as did the tiny headlights.
 The body was fluted to minimize frontal area, and had a tapered end cap and full underbody cladding.
 Porsche was one of the first to realize that aerodynamic drag was the greatest single obstacle to speed.
 The other was power.